A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

 \subsubsection{TDOA measurement}

 \ac{DL}-\ac{TDOA} is the measurement of the difference between the arrival times of the signals transmitted simultaneously by two distinct \acp{BS} and received by the \ac{UE}, i.e., the \ac{TDOA} is the difference between two \ac{TOA} measurements.
 It results that \ac{TDOA} measurements draw a hyperbolic line in space (see Fig.~\ref{fig:TDOAmeas}).
-Unlike \ac{TOA} measurements, transmitted signals are not requested to carry any time stamp, and the receiver does not need to be synchronized with the transmitters~\cite{fischer}.
+Unlike \ac{TOA} measurements, transmitted signals are not requested to carry any time stamp, and the \ac{Rx} does not need to be synchronized with the \acp{Tx}~\cite{fischer}.
 On the other hand, the involved \acp{BS} need a precise synchronization.
 This feature allows overcoming the errors due to the clock offset at the \ac{UE} (which typically has lower quality hardware compared to the \acp{BS}).
-For the computation of \ac{TDOA} measurements, a \ac{BS} has to be selected as a reference (e.g., in Fig.~\ref{fig:TDOAmeas} the \ac{BS} on the left is chosen as reference).
-The consequence is that, out of $N_{\text{BS}}$ \acp{BS}, only up to $N_{\text{BS}}-1$ \ac{TDOA} measurements are available.
+For the computation of \ac{TDOA} measurements, a \ac{BS} has to be selected as a reference (e.g., in Fig.~\ref{fig:TDOAmeas} the \ac{BS} on the left is chosen as reference), and thereby the number of available \ac{TDOA} measurements reduces to $N_{\text{BS}}^{}-1$.
 A possible choice for the selection of the reference \ac{BS} is to take the \ac{BS} with the highest \ac{SNR} after the cross-correlation, although different selection criteria exist~\cite{deng2020base,tsumachi2021base,torsoli_selection_2022}.